Post-Newtonian Effective Field Theory Approach to Entanglement Harvesting, Quantum Discord and Bell's Nonlocality Bound Near a Black Hole: Nonlocality Bound

 \section{Nonlocality Bound}

 The EPR paper \cite{PhysRev.47.777} raised the issue of the nonlocal nature of the quantum entangled states, now recognized as the quantum resource \cite{buhrman2010nonlocality, Chitambar:2018rnj} to achieve nontrivial tasks such as quantum teleportation or dense coding \cite{Bennett:1992tv, Bennett:1992zzb}.
-In a broad context, nonlocality is examined through Bell-type experiments, which consider the correlations of measurement outcomes in a bipartite communication channel and devise algebraic inequalities based on the combination of outcome correlations to characterize the nonlocal resource in the communication channel.
+In a broad context, nonlocality is examined through Bell-type experiments, which analyze correlations in measurement outcomes in a bipartite communication channel and derive algebraic inequalities that characterize the nonlocal resource of the channel.
 If there is no nonlocal resource, then the joint probability of the bipartite measurement outcomes takes a form admitted by the local hidden variable model (LHVM) \be p(ab|xy)=\int_{\Lambda} d\lambda q(\lambda) p(a|x,\lambda) p(b|y,\lambda)\;, \ee where $x$ and $a$ are respectively Alice's measurement choice and outcome, and $y$ and $b$ are Bob's ones, and $q(\lambda)$ is the probability distribution of local hidden variable $\lambda$.
 On the other hand, in quantum mechanics, the joint probability is constructed by \be p(ab|xy) = {\rm tr} (\rho_{AB} M_{a|x} M_{b|y})\;, \ee where $\{ M_{a|x} \}$ are the positive operator-valued measure (POVM).
 Then, there exist some nonlocality measures characterized by the following kinds of inequalities \cite{Brunner:2013est} \be \sum_{\{abxy\}} s^k_{abxy} \; p(ab|xy) \le S_k\;. \ee Many such inequalities labeled by $k$ may exist.
 If one of the above inequalities is violated, nonlocal resources will exist in the communication channel.

 We will only consider bipartite communication tasks with two-level systems, i.e., $a,b,x,y=\{-1,+1\}$.
 In such a case, the inequality characterizing the nonlocality is the Clauser-Horne-Shimony-Holt (CHSH) inequality \be S:=\langle a_{-1} b_{-1} \rangle + \langle a_{-1} b_{+1} \rangle + \langle a_{+1} b_{-1} \rangle - \langle a_{+1} b_{+1} \rangle \le 2\;, \ee with $\langle a_x b_y \rangle = \sum_{\{ab\}} ab \; p(ab|xy)$.
 Thus, the CHSH nonlocality bound is $S_{k={\rm CHSH}}=2$.
 One can also extend the above inequality study from nonlocality to no-signaling \cite{1980LMaPh...4...93C, Khalfin1992-KHAQCI, Rohrlich:1995cf, Brunner:2013est}, i.e., with the no-signaling conditions: $p(a|x)=p(a|xy):=\sum_{\{b\}} p(ab|xy)$ and $p(b|y)=p(b|xy):=\sum_{\{a\}} p(ab|xy)$.
 The no-signaling inequality for the bipartite qubits' {\it quantum} communication turns out to be the same as \eq{CHSH} but replacing $S_{\rm CHSH}=2$ with the Tsirelson bound $S_{\rm Tsirelson} = 2\sqrt{2}$.